MonicalovesTech/soc-analyst-portfolio/README.md

 # SOC Analyst Portfolio – Monica Kusi Appiah

 ## 👋 About Me
-CompTIA Security+ certified cybersecurity enthusiast with hands-on experience in threat detection, phishing analysis, and log investigation.
-Passionate about protecting systems and responding to security incidents.
+I am a CompTIA Security+ certified cybersecurity professional with hands-on experience in security operations, threat detection, and incident response.

+I have developed practical skills through real-world labs and projects, including phishing analysis, SIEM log investigation, and Python-based security automation.

+I am actively seeking an entry-level SOC Analyst role where I can apply my skills to detect, analyze, and respond to security incident.

 ---